ntmoore/ntmoore.github.io/notes/notes.md

 I don't pretend to be an ethicist, but occasionally class discussion topics line up with current events.
 These are my opinions, not those of the University or the State of Minnesota!

-## Coal and Toxic Metals
+## Coal, Toxic Metals, and Air Quality
+[Build a Corsi-Rosenthal filter box](strib_PM2.5.md) when the PM2.5 air pollutant level gets high.

 Estimated Mercury (Hg) emissions from MN coal plants before the "Mercury and Air Toxics Standards" (MATS) went into effect.
 Note, these standards are part of the "War on Coal."
 After a few tries, [Here's the version](Henry_trout.md) that was finally printed.

 [Here's another letter](mats_standards.md) that talks about the polluted history of the Industrial North-East United States (and not eating fish there!).